BenCuff/github-pages-test/docs/data-vis.md

 }
 ```
 {% endcapture %}

 {% include expandable-block-start.html %}
   {% include expandable-section.html number="1" content=expandable_content_1 title="Analysis Function ggplot2 theme" %}
 {% include expandable-block-end.html %}

 ## Choosing the right chart

-Charts are particularly effective when used to highlight key points in a publication [1].
+Charts are particularly effective when used to highlight key points in a publication.
 You should choose the type of chart based on the type of data and the trend you are trying to show.

 This section gives some specific recommendations for presenting categorical data or time series data in an accessible way.